Authorities seek to file terrorism and assault charges against suspect in Walmart knife attack

 Shea said the weapon involved appeared to be a folding-style knife, adding that the stabbing started near the checkout counter of the store and that his victims were “not predetermined.”

-Gov. Gretchen Whitmer said: “Our thoughts are with the victims and the community reeling from this brutal act of violence."

 Walmart said in a statement that it would continue to work closely with law enforcement in the investigation.
-On Sunday, a spokesman said he didn't have any details about the store reopening and had no updates beyond the statement released late Saturday.

-“Violence like this is unacceptable.
-Our thoughts are with those who were injured and we’re thankful for the swift action of first responders,” the statement said.
+A Sunday statement said the store’s associates would be paid while the store remains closed and that it made available counseling services.
+It wasn’t known when the store would reopen.

 FBI Deputy Director Dan Bongino said in a social media post that bureau officials were responding to “provide any necessary support.”